shubhamrajput27/Portfolio/README.md

 netlify deploy --prod
 ```

-Or use Netlify's dashboard to connect your GitHub repository.
+Or use Netlify's dashboard to connect your GitHub repo (similar to Vercel).

 ### 📄 Deploy to GitHub Pages
-1. Install gh-pages package:
+1. Install gh-pages:
 ```bash
 npm install --save-dev gh-pages
 ```